jezze/berk/README.md

     $ berk shell "myhost"

 This is nice if you want to connect to your remote to do some smaller changes.

+### Hooks

+Under .berk/hooks there are a bunch of hook samples.
+If you remove the .sample prefix from any of them, they will get executed at certain times while berk is running depending on their name.

+You can use these hooks to script your own notifications for example.